naiyerasif/site/data/page/privacy.md

 title: "Privacy"
 description: "Privacy practices on naiyerasif.com"
 date: 2020-11-01 14:52:40
-update: 2024-12-27 23:11:31
+update: 2025-10-25T14:35:31
 ---

-[naiyerasif.com](/) (referred to as "this site"), maintained by [Naiyer Asif](/about/), has no ads, no tracking or analytics, no affiliate links, no sponsored posts, and no paywall.
+[naiyerasif.com](/) (referred to as "this site") is maintained by [Naiyer Asif](/about/).
+It has no ads, no tracking or analytics, no affiliate links, no sponsored posts, and no paywall.
 It doesn't fingerprint your device or request any personal information.

 ## External services